assghard/php-ssh-helper/README.md

 # PHP SSH helper to executing commands on server via SSH protocol

-Library provides simply using of SSH under PHP.
-Choose the best usage option
+Composer library which provides simply using of SSH under PHP

 ## Pre requirements
  * PHP installed